MicrosoftDocs/dynamics365smb-docs/business-central/ui-copy-paste.md

 -   Copy the value of an individual field in [!INCLUDE[d365fin](includes/d365fin_md.md)] and paste it anywhere.

 ## How do I copy rows?
-To copy a single row, simply select it, and press Ctrl+C.
+To copy a single row, select it, and press Ctrl+C.

 If you want to copy more rows, you can:
--   Select another row and press Ctrl+Click or press Shift+Click to select all rows in between.
+-   press Ctrl+Click on another row or press Shift+Click to select the row and all rows in between.
 -   Select ![Show more options](media/show-more-options-icon.png "Show more options icon") in the first column of a row, choose **Select More**, select the check box next to each row that you want to copy, and then press Ctrl+C.

 ## How do I paste rows?
-Select an empty row, and press Crtl+V. If you paste on a row that is not empty, the existing row will be overwritten.
+Select an empty row, and press Crtl+V.

+If you want to replace existing rows, select the rows and paste on a row that is not empty, the existing row will be overwritten.
 <!-- Rows are pasted directly where your cursor is located.
 If you paste into an empty line, any existing subsequent lines will be moved after the pasted lines.
 If you paste into an existing line or lines, this will be overwritten.-->

 ## Can I paste rows into an Outlook email or OneNote?